Education Research Current About VU Amsterdam NL

 3. Level 3 Strategic management

-4. Level 4 Faculty management / Board
+4. Level 4 Administrative management

 Responsibilities

-• Delegated (partial) responsibility for people management
+• Delegated (partly) responsible for people management

 Career stage

-• Delegated (partial) responsibility for people management
+• Delegated (partly) responsible for people management.

-• Ranging from novice (1‐3 years) to experienced manager (>3 years).
+• Ranging from novice (1-3 years) to experienced managers (>3 years).

-The management framework (pdf) has the same format for all levels.
+The management framework (pdf) has the same format for all levels:

 • Career stage